Be Aware of Threats

 1. An employment fraud threat involves an attempt to recruit someone under the premise of a legitimate job offer.
 Threat actors will craft fraudulent job offers, hoping to steal money or personal information, or to recruit an individual to unknowingly comply with illegal activities such as money laundering.
 Threat actors will typically pose as recruiters or employers and try to entice victims with a variety of opportunities.

-2. A new variation of this scam involves a fake executive personal assistant position with the United Nations Children’s Fund (UNICEF).
+2. A variation of this scam involves a fake executive personal assistant position with the United Nations Children’s Fund (UNICEF).
 Spoofed or compromised university email addresses were used to send fake recruitment emails with links to a Google form.
 Posing as an applicant, a Proofpoint researcher completed the form.
-The attacker responded, claiming that the “applicant” had been chosen despite no interview taking place, attributing this to “the realities of the ongoing COVID-19 Virus.”
+The attacker responded, claiming that the “applicant” had been chosen despite no interview taking place.

 Ransomware